View Details Explore Now →

 • Wellness and Preventative Care Mandates: Future policies will incorporate mandatory wellness components, such as annual comprehensive health screenings, mental health support access, and personalized fitness tracking integration.
 Insurance will become a tool for health optimization, not just risk mitigation.

 • Digital Underwriting and Parametric Insurance: The adoption of AI and big data will revolutionize underwriting.
-Instead of relying solely on historical medical records, insurers may utilize real-time data (with consent) to assess risk, potentially leading to more personalized, dynamic premiums.
+Instead of relying solely on historical medical records, Insurers may utilize real-time data (with consent) to assess risk, potentially leading to more personalized, dynamic premiums.
 Parametric insurance, which pays out based on predefined triggers (e.g., a natural disaster affecting local infrastructure), will become more common.

 • Regionalization of Coverage: As mobility increases, expect policies to become more regionally flexible, allowing seamless extension of coverage across multiple ASEAN nations without requiring entirely new policy structures.